picfight/pfcd/txscript/README.md

 This package has intentionally been designed so it can be used as a standalone package for any projects needing to use or validate bitcoin transaction scripts.

-## Bitcoin Scripts
+## Picfightcoin Scripts

-Bitcoin provides a stack-based, FORTH-like language for the scripts in the bitcoin transactions.
+Picfightcoin provides a stack-based, FORTH-like language for the scripts in the bitcoin transactions.
 This language is not turing complete although it is still fairly powerful.
 A description of the language can be found at https://en.bitcoin.it/wiki/Script